Reg E Compliance

 - When to issue provisional credit to the customer during an investigation

 - When to debit the customer’s account if the investigation shows that no error occurred

 - When and how the customer should be notified throughout the investigation

-Minimize your losses and streamline the EFT transaction process for your employees.
-Contact CSI today for more information about WatchDOG® Reg E and how it can simplify Reg E compliance for your institution.
+Minimize your losses and streamline the EFT compliance for your employees.
+Contact CSI today for more information about WatchDOG® Reg E and how it can simplify Regulation E error resolution for your institution.